fulyaertay/intermediate-javascript-projects/README.md

   ### Description

-  - The project is designed to pick a cat GIF relevant with user's mood
+  - The project is created to pick a cat GIF relevant with user's mood

   ### What I Learned?